EngineOfDarkness/Stalker-Anomaly-Ltx-Loader/README.md

 ; it will be automatically included and won't cause conflict with other mods that add/edit items
 ```

-## Savegame compatibility
+## <a name="savegame-compatibility"></a>Savegame compatibility

 - A new Savegame may be required when installing - depends on what the Mods that make use of this Library do - please consult the Readmes of those or ask the Modauthor
 - A new Savegame may be required when uninstalling - depends on what the Mods that make use of this Library do - please consult the Readmes of those or ask the Modauthor

 This Library itself (without having any other Mods installed that make use of it) can be safely added / removed anytime (just follow the [Uninstall](#uninstall) instructions)

-## Requirements
+## <a name="requirements"></a>Requirements

+In general, when I refer to something like "manual way" or "manual installation" I mean that you copied files manually into the Anomaly Directory without using JSGME or MO2.

+### <a name="mod-managers"></a>Mod Managers

+While you can generally use this Library with Manual Installations or JSGME, I do not recommend it due to the complex [Uninstall](#uninstall) or Troubleshooting process that it may require from you, the user.

+Mod Organizer 2 (Version 2.4 and up) is currently the easiest way to handle this (given that you only install Mods via MO2 and not manually aswell)

-### No other should overwrite `gamedata\configs\script.ltx`
+### <a name="no-other-should-overwrite-gamedataconfigsscriptltx"></a>No other Mod should overwrite `gamedata\configs\script.ltx`

 **The ONLY vanilla file that is being shipped / overriden is `gamedata\configs\script.ltx` - this simply has added ONE entry at the very beginning of `class_registrators` which is `autoloader.register`**

 To my knowledge there is no addon for anomaly out there that touches this file (and is rarely touched itself), and there really is no need for any mod to do so currently.
 As such it is compatible with any other mod currently out there and will not conflict.

-### LTX specific requirements
+### <a name="ltx-specific-requirements"></a>LTX specific requirements

-If you need to install a mod that touches the `system.ltx` or any other LTX (like for example `items\trade\trade_stalker_sidorovich.ltx`, then you need to install that mod BEFORE you start the game with this Library installed for the FIRST TIME.
+If you need to install, remove or update a mod that touches LTX files, you are required to do the following if you have started the Game with my Library and Mods that use my Library at least once

-This is ABSOLUTELY required because my Library "copies" the vanilla LTX in question to use as a clean base to apply the changes to.

-If you made a mistake with this, do the following

-- Remove the files based on the following pattern from your `gamedata\configs` directory
-    - `*.backup.ltx`
-    - `*.temp.ltx`
+- Stop the game
+- Follow [Remove LTX Files](#remove-ltx-files) for your use-case (MO2, JSGME or Manual Installation)
-- Reinstall the LTX files from your mods
+- Install / Remove / Update your mods in question
-- Start the game again - the Library will now create `*.backup.ltx` and `*.temp.ltx` files based on your modded LTX files
+- Start the game again - the Library will now create `*.backup.ltx` and `*.temp.ltx` files based on your Installed / Removed / Updated LTX Files

+This is required because my Library "copies" the vanilla / modded LTX in question on first startup to `*.backup.ltx` - this backup file will be used on subsequent starts as a baseline for the modifications.

+The reason that the Library doesn't copy the the vanilla / modded LTX each gamestart is that at when you quit the game it writes back the vanilla / modded LTX from `*.backup.ltx`.
+However the problem arises when the game crashes - now the vanilla / modded LTX is not the "original" anymore but the one modified by the Library, which is why `*.backup.ltx` is used as a basefile.

-## How to use
+## <a name="how-to-use"></a>How to use

-### For Endusers
+### <a name="for-endusers"></a>For Endusers

-#### Install
+#### <a name="install"></a>Install

-Simply install into the Anomaly folder (where the "gamedata" folder resides) like you are used to with any other mod.
+Either use a Mod Manager like JSGME or MO2 or install into the Anomaly folder (where the "gamedata" folder resides) like any other addon.

-Preferrably use JSGME or even better MO2 (Mod Organizer 2, at least Version 2.4 or upwards is required for proper Anomaly support from the get go).
+#### <a name="updating-other-mods-that-dont-use-the-library"></a>Updating other Mods that don't use the Library

+If you have other Mods installed that do not make use of this Library, it is required that you follow [LTX specific requirements](#ltx-specific-requirements) when you update those.

+This is to ensure that the Modifications this Library makes, is made on the correct ltx file.

-#### Uninstall
+#### <a name="uninstall"></a>Uninstall

-##### JSGME or MO2
+##### <a name="jsgme-or-mo2"></a>JSGME or MO2

-Deactivate the Library and then see [Remove LTX Files](#remove-ltx-files)
+Deactivate the Library in your Mod Manager and then follow [Remove LTX Files](#remove-ltx-files) for your use-case

-##### I installed everything manually
+##### <a name="manual-installation"></a>Manual Installation

-If you did the archaic "I installed everything manually" way to install mods, you need to at least remove the following files (or better yet, start fresh - I mean that's what you get by doing it manually when there are better ways like JSGME or even better MO2)
+If you installed mods the manual way, you need to either remove the following files or start with a fresh gamedata folder - whatever you feel more comfortable with.

-- Follow the instructions for your case in [Remove LTX Files](#remove-ltx-files)
-- Remove `gamedata\configs\script.ltx` (this disables the autoloading and prevents it from recreating the system.ltx, technically you can stop here, unless you want to clean up properly)
-- To clean up, remove the following scriptfiles (they will be doing pretty much nothing if you've done step 2 though)
+1. Remove
+    - `gamedata\configs\script.ltx`
     - `gamedata\scripts\config\Change.lua`
     - `gamedata\scripts\config\Changeset.lua`
     - `gamedata\scripts\config\ChangesetLoader.lua`